Enhancing Safety in Steel and Aluminum Work

 1. Chemical Hazards

 Steel and aluminum work involves using chemicals that can harm workers’ health.
 Welding fumes, metal dust, and chemical solvents are potential chemical hazards.
 Inhalation or skin contact with these substances can lead to respiratory issues, skin irritations, and long-term health complications.
-Proper ventilation, personal protective equipment (PPE), and safe handling procedures are vital to mitigate chemical hazards.
+Proper ventilation, personal protective equipment (PPE), and safe handling procedures are needed to reduce these chemical hazards.

 1. Ergonomic Hazards